delight-dev/Delight/Documentation/Migration Guide.md

 The checkbox *Build Asset Bundles* need to be checked if you've moved assets while the editor was closed and want all the asset bundles and asset code to be rebuilt.

 5. Check the box "Build Asset Bundles" and press **Rebuild All**.
 Press "Yes" on the dialogue that will show up (might take a while).
 This will take some time to build all asset bundles and generate the code.
 Do this when you get latest from source control if you want to make sure asset bundles are up to date.
+6. Everything should run and the game should play as expected at this point.

 ## Overview